-Done with waking up, and fixing my hair a little, went to the table, slipped my Surface into and handed her my laptop case.
+Done with waking up, and fixing my hair a little, I went to the desk, slipped my iPad Pro into my laptop case and handed her the case.
 “Be careful, Sweetie, there’s a tablet in the side pocket.
 Don’t let that fall out.
 When we get to the site, you can go in the office first, use the laptop to print off the forms, and talk to ...
 I think it’s Maribeth ... about the forms you’ll need.
 She’s the HR Admin Assistant assigned here to take care of the people for the branch of the company we’re setting everything up for.
 The forms are the same for the whole state.
-W-4, I-9 I think it is, and all that.
+W-4s, I-9 I think it is, and all that.
 Then I’ll have you call our insurance company later.
 The company forms are back home in my office or at the shop, but we can do them at home Friday night or Saturday morning.
 As long as the legal stuff is done, we’re OK.
-With the passport, Maribeth can witness you’re a bonified, certified, American girl.”
+With the passport, Maribeth can witness you’re a bona fide, certified, American girl.”
 She smiled at that, but I caught myself and asked about her status.

 “Get your hand out of there.
 You’re not calling anyone.
 You do, and Cheryl will have her pants down showing off those beautiful bruises you put on her so fast your head will spin.
 Minimum 30 days in jail, just waiting to be arraigned for hitting a teenaged girl.
 Think about it.
-Now, go over to the register and get her whatever pay you owe her for the last few days and get out of your waitress’s way so we can eat.”
+Now, go over to the register and get her whatever pay you owe her for the last few days and get out of your waitress’s way so we can order and eat.”
 I looked at the waitress behind him.
 She was smiling.
-“Spinach and mushroom omelet and hash browns, coffee, water, tomato juice and hot sauce, Tabasco or Frank’s, for me.”
+“Spinach, tomato, and mushroom omelet and hash browns, coffee, water, tomato juice and hot sauce, Tabasco or Frank’s.
+That should do it for me.”
 I nodded at Cheryl.

 “Two scrambled, bacon, and sourdough toast, coffee, and orange juice for me.
 Thanks, Millie,” Cheryl said to her, also smiling.